 To apply for and receive a medical marijuana card in Michigan, the applicant must provide the following documents along with the application package:

 All the applications to the Michigan Medical Marijuana Program (MMMP) and any supporting information, including physician and caregiver information are confidential.
-The Marijuana Regulatory Agency (MRA) retains a confidential list of qualified patients and approved caregivers issued medical marijuana cards by the MMMP.
+The Cannabis Regulatory Agency (CRA) retains a confidential list of qualified patients and approved caregivers issued medical marijuana cards by the MMMP.
 All the names and other identifying information contained therein are exempt from disclosure under the Health Insurance Portability and Accountability Act (HIPAA).

 HIPAA, a federal law enacted in 1996, created the national standards for the protection of sensitive health information from disclosure without the patient's consent.
 The HIPAA Privacy Rule standards regulate the disclosure of an individual's protected information by covered entities subject to the Privacy Rule.
 The major objective of the Privacy Rule is to ensure the proper protection of an individual's health information.
 This should be done while also facilitating the flow of information needed to promote high-quality healthcare and protect public health.

-The MRA will only disclose patient information to third parties upon the explicit written request of the patient.
+The CRA will only disclose patient information to third parties upon the explicit written request of the patient.
 Persons found guilty of disclosing patients' confidential information are liable for fines of up to $1,000 and up to six months jail time.
-The information contained in the list maintained by the MRA shall only be available to:
+The information contained in the list maintained by the CRA shall only be available to: